Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Fractional charge versus fractional Josephson effect

-The resulting map of topological phases is shown in Fig.~\ref{fig:map_phi}.
-Here, there are overall five different phases to be observed, a trivial one, and four topologically nontrivial ones, denoted by the square, diamond, pentagon and inverted star symbols (as indicated in Fig.~\ref{fig:map_phi}b).
-Here, all of the nontrivial phases break $2\pi$-periodicity along $\phi$.
-Hence, in this broad sense, all of these phases may be interpreted as a fractional Josephson effect.
-In particular, apart from the $4\pi$-periodic phases in Fig.~\ref{fig:braids_phi}a and b (denoted with the square and diamond symbols), there is in fact an $8\pi$-periodic phase (pentagon symbol), where all four non-inert eigenvalues partake in a braid.
-Here, we can think of the interaction with the magnetic field generating the phase bias $\phi$ in terms of a charge $e/2$, similar to parafermionic circuits~\cite{Zhang_2014,Orth_2015}.
-Note however, that there is in addition a topological phase (inverted star symbol in Fig.~\ref{fig:map_phi}b) which deserves the label of a fractional Josephson effect in a more narrow sense.
+In addition, there is a topological phase (inverted star symbol in Fig.~\ref{fig:map_phi}b) which deserves the label of a fractional Josephson effect in a more narrow sense.
 Namely, the complex spectrum here (shown in Fig.~\ref{fig:braids_phi}d) can be continuously mapped to the open system spectrum of the actual Majorana-fermion circuit, shown in Fig.~\ref{fig:open_FJE}f.
 That is, the shape of the eigenvalues in Fig.~\ref{fig:braids_phi}d permits the explicit interpretation of the spectrum as two eigenvalues related to the coherent (Hamiltonian) dynamics $\lambda_\pm$ which have now a closed minigap, and remaining standard eigenvalues related to decay and stationary state, which do not partake in the braid.
 Importantly, we note that for a closed system, the gap in the Josephson spectrum can only be closed when using at least four superconducting contacts (and thus three phase differences $\phi_{1,2,3}$) as shown in Ref.~\cite{Riwar2016}.
 As already pointed out in Sec.~\ref{sec:integer_versus_fractional_JE}, for the circuit considered here, with only two superconducting contacts (and the single phase difference $\phi$), the closed system cannot stabilize a closing of the minigap: any deviation from $\epsilon=0$ or $E_{JL}=E_{JR}$ opens a gap.
 Here we show, that a gap closing can be stabilized by means of the interplay between a nonequilibrium drive (due to the normal metal) and a measurement of the transport statistics (nonzero $\chi$).

 Let us conclude this section by summarizing, that for a generic open quantum circuit, the emergence of fractional charges defined in the FCS ($\chi$) and a fractional Josephson effect, indicating the unit of charge with which the magnetic field interacts ($\phi$) are in so far related, as they are generated by exceptional points in the 2D space spanned by $(\chi,\phi)$.
 They are however also distinct in the sense that these exceptional points produce different braids when analyzing the spectrum either along the $\chi$-space (where either $2\pi$- or $4\pi$-periodic spectra emerge) or along the $\phi$-space (where we find $2\pi$-, $4\pi$- and even $8\pi$-periodic spectra).
 Moreover, we can show that the fractional Josephson effect, and thus a closing of the minigap in the Josephson energy (imaginary part of the complex eigenspectrum) can be stabilized when combining nonequilibrium and transport measurements, a feature which is impossible for a closed (dissipation-free) circuit.